-Company guidelines about giving and receiving gifts (see Conflicts of Interest, page 4) apply in every country where Sonoco does business.
+Company guidelines about giving and receiving gifts (see Conflicts of Interest, page 6) apply in every country where Sonoco does business.

-If you have questions about a particular type of payment, please contact Sonoco's general counsel as shown on page 13.
+If you have questions about a particular type of payment, please contact Sonoco's Legal & Compliance Office as shown on page 18.